kundan-patna93/Code-of-python/README.md

 48)  Program to Add Two Matrix Using Multi-dimensional Arrays
 49)  Program to Multiply to Matrix Using Multi-dimensional Arrays
 50)  Program to Find Transpose of a Matrix
-51)  Program to Multiply two Matrices by Passing Matrix to a Function
+51)
-52)  Program to Access Elements of an Array Using Pointer
+52)
-53)  Program Swap Numbers in Cyclic Order Using Call by Reference
+53)
-54)  Program to Find Largest Number Using Dynamic Memory Allocation
+54)
-55)  Program to Find the Frequency of Characters in a String
+55)  Program to Find the Frequency of Characters in a String.
-56)  Program to Count the Number of Vowels, Consonants and so on
+56)  Program to Count the Number of Vowels, Consonants and so on.
-57)  Program to Remove all Characters in a String Except Alphabet
+57)  Program to Remove all Characters in a String Except Alphabet.
-58)  Program to Find the Length of a String
+58)  Program to Find the Length of a String.
-59)  Program to Concatenate Two Strings
+59)  Program to Concatenate Two Strings.
-60)  Program to Copy String Without Using strcpy()
+60)  Program to Copy String Without using inbulide method.
-61)  Program to Sort Elements in Lexicographical Order (Dictionary Order)
+61)
-62)  Program to Store Information of a Student Using Structure
+62)
-63)  Program to Add Two Distances (in inch-feet) System Using Structures
+63)
-64)  Program to Add Two Complex Numbers by Passing Structure to a Function
+64)
-65)  Program to Calculate Difference Between Two Time Periods
+65)  Program to Calculate Difference Between Two Time Periods.
-66)  Program to Store Information of Students Using Structure
+66)
-67)  Program to Store Information Using Structures with Dynamically Memory Allocation
+67)
 68)  Program to Write a Sentence to a File
 69)  Program to Read a Line From a File and Display it
 70)  Program to Display its own Source Code as Output